 Teachers will need to adapt whole-class, small-group, and one-on-one classroom routines by considering the use of synchronous and/or asynchronous digital platforms to teach new content, to read books aloud with the class, or to reinforce essential reading skills.

 Students need abundant supplemental opportunities to practice reading skills at home on asynchronous online applications and offline activities.

-Teachers can leverage the benefits of digital reading, including access to eBooks across genres, reading logs, online quizzes that allow for teachers to monitor students’ progress remotely, and accessibility supports that provide scaffolds for students with disabilities.
+Teachers can leverage the benefits of digital reading, including access to e-books across genres, reading logs, and online quizzes that allow for teachers to monitor students’ progress remotely, and accessibility supports that provide scaffolds for students with disabilities.

 Teachers need to establish new ways to connect with and motivate students in a remote learning environment.

-Most importantly, to ensure a successful remote learning experience, it is critical to engage and support caregivers and families who are supervising student’s at-home learning.
+Most importantly, to ensure a successful remote-learning experience, it is critical to engage and support caregivers who are supervising students’ at-home learning.
 Teaching reading remotely is a collaborative effort that includes the teacher, student, and family.
 The ultimate goal remains the same—no matter the mode of instruction, we want all students to experience the joy of reading.

 5. What systems need to be in place so that all children learn to read and love to read?